cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 To answer these questions, I plan to analyze the first movement of *Walden* from which Abrahamsen indicates he bases *Wald* on.

+MORE CLEARLY SAY POINTING OUT ALL THE NEW THINGS THAT HAVE SURFACED IN HIS MUSIC SINCE innovation arising from period of reflection Schoenberg stopped composed for 10 years
+Donatoni crisis
+compare compositional practice from first period to second period handling of texture and orchestration and development of music and harmony
+speculation: what he learned in the middle to give rise to these things influence of minimalism and Steve Reich (repeating material)

 # Summary of State of Research
-Hans Abrahamsen is a composer who has been relatively unknown in the United States until recently.
-His international profile has expanded significantly since the composition of *Schnee* and *let me tell you* (2014), and his receipt of the Grawemeyer Prize in 2016 has done much to bring attention to him in the U.S. Despite this, very few published analyses of Abrahamsen's music are available, with the exception of Dr. Kevin Ernste's dissertation on *Winternacht*.
-This dissertation would represent a meaningful contribution to the scholarly work on his music, and furthermore it would be one of the first analyses examining the music he has composed since the *Piano Concerto*.
+Hans Abrahamsen has been relatively unknown outside of Europe until recently.
+His international profile expanded significantly after the composition of *Schnee* and more recently with the premiere of *let me tell you* (2014) by the Berlin Philharmonic.
+The Cleveland Orchestra's recent American tour of this piece and its receipt of the 2016 Grawemeyer Award for Music has brought further attention to his work in the United States.

+Despite this, very little analytical work has been conducted on his music.
+Danish composer Karl Aage Rasmussen and scholar John David White have written books profiling Danish and Nordic composers respectively, but their discussion of Abrahamsen details his earlier career from the 1970s and 1980s.[@Rasmussen \newline @White] Composer Kevin Ernste's dissertation on *Winternacht* (1978) represents one of the only in-depth analyses of his music.
+Considering the existing scholarship's focus on the music of Abrahamsen's first period, this dissertation would represent a significant and original contribution to the knowledge on the music since his compositional "fermata."

 \newpage
 # Bibliography